fortiWeb-fortiADC/fortiweb-ingress/README.md

 To preserve the authentication securely on the Kubernetes cluster, you can save it with the Kubernetes secret.
 For example

-    kubectl create secret generic fad-login -n [namespace] --from-literal=username=admin --from-literal=password=[admin password]
+    kubectl create secret generic fwb-login1 -n [namespace] \ --from-literal=username=admin --from-literal=password=[admin password]

-The secret is named fad-login.
+The secret is named fwb-login1.
 This value will be specified in the Ingress annotation "fortiweb-login" for the FortiWEB Ingress Controller to get permission access on the FortiWEB.

 :warning:  The namespace of the authentication secret must be the same as the Ingress which references this authentication secret.